The German–Korean International Research Training Group (IRTG) 2235

 Analysis of singular and random systems

-funded by the Deutsche Forschungsgemeinschaft (DFG), offers several PhD positions at Bielefeld University, starting on April 1, 2021, or earlier.
+funded by the Deutsche Forschungsgemeinschaft (DFG), offers several PhD positions at Bielefeld University.

 The IRTG is a joint research program established by the Faculty of Mathematics at Bielefeld University, Germany, and the Department of Mathematical Sciences at Seoul National University, South Korea.
 In a truly international and competitive environment, doctoral students study singular and random systems.